carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 Removed Fields
 ^^^^^^^^^^^^^^

-.. list-table:: Field mappings where the field has been renamed
+.. list-table:: Field that have been removed from Alert v7 API
    :widths: 50, 50
    :header-rows: 1
    :class: longtable